Storer Communications: Origins

-George B. Storer was born on November 10, 1899, in Toledo, Ohio.
+George Butler Storer was born on November 10, 1899, in Toledo, Ohio.
 His interest in radio dated back to 1912, when—inspired by the sinking of the Titanic that increased awareness of wireless radio—he listened to activity over a ham radio and experimented with a transmitter, both home-built.
 Originally planning to attend Yale University for engineering, the outbreak of World War I prompted Storer to travel to Canada at age 17 and register with the Royal Canadian Air Force; having one deaf ear, Storer instead registered with the Student Army Training Corps and was assigned to Cornell University.

 Following the war, Storer studied journalism at Cornell and was editor of the student newspaper, The Cornell Daily Sun; he took over the family's Standard Steel Tube in Toledo in 1920 after the death of his father.
 Standard Steel Tube merged into the Elyria Iron and Steel Company in 1925, with Storer as vice-president of manufacturing; it became part of Republic Steel, where Storer became vice president.
-Between 1925 and 1928, Storer and brother-in-law J. Harold Ryan built thirteen service stations for Speedene brand gasoline in the Toledo and Cleveland areas.
+Between 1925 and 1928, Storer and brother-in-law John Harold Ryan built thirteen service stations for Speedene brand gasoline in the Toledo and Cleveland areas.
 Unlike most service stations in operation, these were built next to railroad siding and had large adjacent fuel tanks filled directly from tank cars, an idea that Storer thought of when looking outside the window of his Toledo office.
 This move bypassed the cost of trucking gasoline and the resulting savings were passed down to the customer.
-In 1927, Storer and Ryan founded the Fort Industry Oil Company to manage these stations.
+In 1927, Storer and Ryan founded the Fort Industry Oil Company to manage these stations, so named for an 1790s Army fort of unknown location reckoned to be where downtown Toledo sits today.

 Storer decided to buy advertising on Toledo radio station WTAL for the service stations, which were shut out of newspaper advertising by the influential petroleum industry.
 Learning about WTAL's existing financial issues, Storer decided to buy the station for $3,500, thinking it would be more cost-effective than merely advertising.
 WTAL was renamed WSPD on February 20, 1928, derived from Speedene, and became the eighth affiliate for the Columbia Broadcasting System (CBS).
 WSPD's studios were moved to the Hotel Commodore Perry, which also housed the corporate offices for Fort Industry.
 Storer took an executive role with Detroit–based American Metal Products in 1928, which contracted with Ford Motor Company, and within a year turned a $650,000 profit; renamed Standard Tube, Storer oversaw this company and Ryan oversaw Fort Industry.

 Detroit CBS affiliate WGHP was purchased in 1928 at the recommendation of network executive J. Andrew White.
 Acting on advice given to Storer by his physician, Fort Industry sold the station in 1930 to theater owners John H. Kunsky and George W. Trendle, who relaunched it as WXYZ.
 The Wall Street crash of 1929, coupled with price wars at the Speedene gas stations due to stiffened competition, resulted in radio becoming a standout for Fort Industry.